madelinezday/buttondown/Registraion & Setup.md

 ### Upgrade to a paid account

 Buttondown is free for your first hundred subscribers.
-But after that, we charge a small fee to help keep the lights on.
+After that, we charge a small fee to help keep the lights on.
 Pay a visit to our and “[Billing](https://docs.buttondown.email/getting-started/billing)” doc to explore all of Buttondown’s [pricing](https://buttondown.email/pricing) options.

 ### Schedule a chat with us